- About Pitbulls

 This is one of the hardest things for new multi-dog owners to accept: Dogs can be the best of friends BUT they may still find something, someday, that will cause an argument.
 When you're home, a small spat can often be stopped fast with a loud shout.
 But if you're not home, this same argument can escalate, drag on and cause injury.
-Avoid this terrible possibility by getting your dogs used to being separated during 'down time' in a crate or on a tie-down, first while you're home and then while you're away.
+Avoid this terrible possibility by getting your dogs accustomed to being separated during 'down time' in a crate or on a tie-down, first while you're home and then while you're away.
 You can rotate dogs so one is out while the other is contained.
 Or, let one dog sleep in your closed bedroom for the day while the other gets the sofa.
 Dogs are creatures of habit, so once you let them get used to this routine they’ll accept it as perfectly normal.
 Remember to exercise the dogs before you confine them so they can rest and enjoy a chew toy while you're away.
 By following this standard protocol employed by owners of many dog breeds including and especially the terrier breeds, you can leave the house knowing that you’ve done everything possible to ensure the well being of your pets.

 Right: Happy George is confined during times when he can't be supervised with the other dogs.
 This system keeps him out of mischief and helps enforce good house manners.

-We've seen a lot of negative attention directed at pit bulls recently for the normal canine trait of dog-dog aggression.
+We've seen negative attention directed at pit bulls for the normal canine trait of dog-dog aggression.
 In some cases, those who dislike the breed have used it to condemn them and even to justify breed specific legislation, including bans.
 The fact is, dog-dog aggression is a very common behavior with numerous breeds including and especially the working dogs.
 To compare, the recommendations we offer on this page are mirrored in websites that deal with most of the terriers including Jack Russell Terriers, as well as the Akitas, Huskies, Boxers, Ridgebacks, Australian Cattle Dogs, Shar Peis, German Shepherds, Dobermans, Chows, Tosa Inus, Rottweilers and many others.
 In every breed, in every situation, management is key!

 It's a fact of life that all multi-homes live with: Dogs of every breed can and do scrap with housemate dogs.
 To prevent smaller, harmless arguments from escalating into full scale battles, responsible homes need to stay on top of things.
 Dog owners should become dedicated students of dog body language and be diligent about preventing the types of triggers that can spark tensions.
 We don't allow our dogs to lord over each other in dominance displays or to "work things out" - Ever!
 While it's natural for dog groups to develop a noticeable pecking order, this hierarchy should never take the place of your role as Head Boss and Keeper of the Peace.
 Body language signs that can signal trouble: Raised hackles, hard stares, stiffening of the body, low growls.